Anne Hutchinson: New Netherland

-Not long after the settlement of Aquidneck Island, the Massachusetts Bay Colony made some serious threats to annex the island and the entire Narragansett Bay area, causing Hutchinson and other settlers much anxiety.
-This compelled her to move totally out of the reach of the Bay colony and its sister colonies in Connecticut and New Haven and move into the jurisdiction of the Dutch.
-Hutchinson went to New Netherland some time after the summer of 1642 with seven of her children, a son-in-law, and several servants—16 total persons by several accounts.
+Not long after the settlement of Aquidneck Island, the Massachusetts Bay Colony made threats to annex the entire Narragansett Bay area.
+To move out of the reach of the Bay colony and its sister colonies in Connecticut and New Haven, Hutchinson move into the jurisdiction of the Dutch in New Netherland some time after the summer of 1642.
+With her were seven of her children, a son-in-law, and several servants—16 total persons by several accounts.
 There they settled near an ancient landmark called Split Rock, not far from what became the Hutchinson River in northern Bronx, New York City.
 Other Rhode Island families were in the area, including the Throckmortons and the Cornells.
 By one account, Hutchinson bought her land from John Throckmorton (for whom Throggs Neck is named) who had earlier been a settler of Providence with Roger Williams, but was now living in New Netherland.

-The Hutchinsons stayed temporarily in an abandoned house while a permanent house was being built with the help of James Sands, who had married Katherine Walker, a granddaughter of William Hutchinson's brother Edward.
+The Hutchinsons stayed in an abandoned house while a permanent house was being built with the help of James Sands, who had married Katherine Walker, a granddaughter of William Hutchinson's brother Edward.
 Sands later became a settler of Block Island (later New Shoreham, Rhode Island), and the Reverend Samuel Niles, another early settler of Block Island, recorded the following about Sands' experience in New Netherland:

 Mrs. Hutchinson... removed to Rhode Island, but making no long stay there, she went further westward to a place called Eastchester, now in the eastern part of the province of New York, where she prepared to settle herself; but not to the good liking of the Indians that lived back in the woods, as the sequel proves.
 In order to pursue her purpose, she agreed with Captain James Sands, then a young man, to build her house, and he took a partner with him in the business... there came a company of Indians to the frame where he was at work, and made a great shout and sat down.
 After some time, they gathered up his tools, put his broad axe on his shoulders and his other tools into his hands, and made signs for him to go away.
 But he seemed to take no notice of them, but continued in his work.

-Thus the natives gave overt clues that they were displeased with the settlement being formed there.
-The property had supposedly been secured by an agent of the Dutch West India Company in 1640, but the negotiation was transacted with members of the Siwanoy people in distant Norwalk, and the local natives likely had little to do with that transaction, if they even knew of it at all.
-Hutchinson was therefore taking a considerable risk in putting a permanent dwelling at this site.
+Thus the indigenous people gave overt clues that they were displeased with a settlement being formed there.
+The property had purportedly been secured by an agent of the Dutch West India Company in 1640, however the negotiation was with members of the Siwanoy people in distant Norwalk, and the local natives likely had little to do with that transaction, if they even knew of it at all.
+Hutchinson was taking a considerable risk in putting a permanent dwelling at this site.